fynks/email-aliasing-comparison/README.md

 ### Migration Considerations

-**From Addy.io**: Export alias list before subscription ends to avoid service disruption.
+- **From Addy.io**: Export your alias list before your subscription ends to avoid service disruption.

-**From SimpleLogin**: Minimal risk during subscription lapses, making it safer for temporary financial constraints.
+- **From SimpleLogin**: Minimal risk during subscription lapses, making it safer for temporary financial constraints.

 ---